kumu/docs/guides/templates.md

 - If you leave the location field blank on an element, it will get placed at 0° latitude, 0° longitude (in the Atlantic Ocean south of Ghana).
 - If two elements have the exact same location, they will stack on top of each other and might be difficult to see.
 - You can use different types of location data to place your elements, even in the same map, as long as all the data is stored in the same field.
+- Geo isn’t quite ready for large maps yet.
+If you have more than 100 elements, it will take a few refreshes to get all locations geocoded.
+- Screenshots and PDFs are not currently supported for geo.
+- Decorations for geo maps are still in beta.
+By default, you’re limited to squares and straight lines, but if you want to test out the full range of decorations (circles, borders, curved lines, flags, etc.), add `renderer: canvas;` to your `@settings` block.

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/guides/templates.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>